 Lack of school / college provision in immediate area due to detachment from local centres and predominantly industrial / employment land use.
 Lack of existing bus provision throughout the area of search.
 Lack of provision to a rail station - nearest being Ilkeston 4km to the north.
-The area of search is moderately located to existing primary schools.
+Infrastructure capacity and potential The area of search is moderately located to existing primary schools.
 The nearest primary schools are about 1200m away from the area of search and have varying capacities.
 Overall there are 368 places in surplus, primarily at Cloudside Academy.
 One secondary school is within 1600m of the site and has some surplus capacities (114 places) While there are capacities in existing education facilities, additional or extensions to existing education facilities may still be required to support growth generated from the site's development.
 The area of search is wholly within existing catchment areas of registered GPs.
 The nearest practice is approxiamtely 1.4km away from the area of search and is within limited capacity.
 The area of search is approximately 4.1km from Ilkeston Community Hopsital which provdes acute healthcare services.
 Acute healthcare provision is highly occupied in Derbyshire and additional services may be required to support existing and future needs.
 Part of the site is currently in employment uses.
-A Higher house prices; good affordability; relatively high levels of home ownership; limited affordable housing G The area contains substantial employment opportunities with an employment density considerably above the average for the county.
+A Housing considerations Higher house prices; good affordability; relatively high levels of home ownership; limited affordable housing G Economic Development The area contains substantial employment opportunities with an employment density considerably above the average for the county.
 Additionally, the area has a strong retention rate with 40% of residents working in Erewash and 41% of workers in the area living within 5km.
 The nearest M1 junction is around 3km to the south however; this has not been a deterrent to the strong existing business base.
 There are some local facilities in Hallam Fields to the north, but this must be supplemented.
 The businesses in the area, particularly within Langham Park and Quarry Hill, are within vital high-tech and transport manufacturing industries which have been promoted in the SEP.
-For example, LEP Itd, FC Laser, Actemium Automation and Metron Additive Engineering have established a strong presence for these industries in the area.
+For example, LEP ltd, FC Laser, Actemium Automation and Metron Additive Engineering have established a strong presence for these industries in the area.
 This is shown by high-tech manufacturing accounting for nearly 6% of jobs, comfortably above the county average.
 The LSOAs across the area of search and in the surrounding area are in the 5th and 7th deprivation deciles.
 Therefore, the area of search is well positioned for future developments and has some regeneration potential.
-G The entire assessment area lies within Erewash 008A LSOA.
+G Regeneration The entire assessment area lies within Erewash 008A LSOA.
 The 2019 Index of Multiple of Deprivation (IMD) ranks the Erewash 008A LSOA (1st decile is most deprived) in the 7th deprivation decile, meaning it is amongst the 40% least deprived parts of the country.
 The area of search is also adjacent to the Erewash 006A LSOA.
 This LSOA is in the 5th deprivation decile, meaning it is amongst the 50% most deprived parts of the country.
 Therefore, there is some form of deprivation experienced across the area of search and in the surrounding area, meaning new developments on the Stanton Extension site have potential for regeneration.
-A local centres and predominantly industrial / employment land use.
-Lack of existing bus provision throughout the area of search.
-Lack of provision to a rail station - nearest being likeston 4km to the north.
-The area of search is moderately located to existing primary schools.
-The nearest primary schools are about 1200m away from the area of search and have varying capacities.
-Overall there are 368 places in surplus, primarily at Cloudside Academy.
-One secondary school is within 1600m of the site and has some surplus capacities (114 places) While there are capacities in existing education facilities, additional or extensions to existing education facilities may still be required to support growth generated from the site's development.
-The area of search is wholly within existing catchment areas of registered GPs.
-The nearest practice is approxiamately 1.4km away from the area of search and is within limited capacity.
-The area of search is approxiamately 4.1km from likeston Community Hopsital which provdes acute healthcare services.
-Acute healthcare provision is highly occupied in Derbyshire and additional services may be required to support existing and future needs.
-Part of the site is currently in employment uses.
-Higher house prices; good affordability, relatively high levels of home ownership; limited affordable housing The area contains substantial employment opportunities with an employment density considerably above the average for the county.
-Additionally, the area has a strong retention rate with 40% of residents working in Erewash and 41% of workers in the area living within 5km.
-The nearest M1 junction is around 3km to the south however; this has not been a deterrent to the strong existing business base.
-There are some local facilities in Hallam Fields to the north, but this must be supplemented.
-The businesses in the area, particularly within Langham Park and Quarry Hill, are within vital high-tech and transport manufacturing industries which have been promoted in the SEP.
-For example, LEP ltd, F

-Spatial Planning considerations
+A

-Land is partly previously developed as New Stanton (Industrial Land).
-The area of search has defensible boundaries to the east (M1).
-There is need to avoid coaslescence between Ilkeston and Stanton, althoughthe rail line could potentially acts as a defensible boundary to prevent settlment coalescence.
+Spatial Planning Land is partly previously developed as New Stanton (Industrial Land).
+The area G considerations of search has defensible boundaries to the east (M1).
+There is need to avoid coaslescence between llkeston and Stanton, althoughthe rail line could potentially acts as a defensible boundary to prevent settlment coalescence.
 There might be a need to identify a defensible boundary to the west.